 The first question is about the potential of a search term and the other two are about your ability to achieve that potential depending on your competition and your own activities.

 How much impression potential does a certain search term have?
 (Get a search volume estimate)

 The search term impression share report is noteworthy because it allows you to get an estimate of relative search volume for search terms.

 To get this estimate we first need to calculate the total number of ad impressions across all advertisers:

-Please note: Impression share is account-wide, however, search terms and impressions appear separate for each ad group/campaign in the report.
+Please note: Impression share is account-wide; however, search terms and impressions appear separately for each ad group/campaign in the report.
 That means, if a search term appears in multiple ad groups/campaigns on a given date, then the number of impressions has to be summed across ad groups/campaigns.

 The total number of ad impressions across all advertisers is not equal to the absolute search volume (i.e. the number of customer searches for a given search term over a given time period.
 This is because:

 - The number of impressions contains impressions of many different advertisers during the same customer visit on Amazon